navuboy/rl_ardrone/README.md

 **<a href="https://goo.gl/zKNQdW">Project Video</a>**

 ## DDPG.py
 Deep Deterministic Policy Gradient algorithm is used for autonomous navigation of UAV from start to goal position.
 This is applicable for continuous action-space domain.
-(Work in Progress)
+(Under development!)

 ### Collaborator(s):
 **<a href="https://github.com/ioarun">Arun Kumar</a>** (arunkumar12@iisc.ac.in) & **<a href="http://www.aero.iisc.ernet.in/people/s-n-omkar/">Dr. S N Omkar</a>** (omkar@iisc.ac.in)